Would you drink this water?

 BioSand Water Filters (BSF)

 A BSF removes up to 100% of parasites and almost all bacteria and viruses.
 A single BSF can purify enough water to supply the needs of a household of up to 10 people.
-All of our water filters are made locally in Zaka, providing the dignity of employment and a much needed source of economic activity in a rural area battered by financial collapse.
+Water filters are made locally in Zaka, providing the dignity of employment and a much needed source of economic activity in a rural area battered by financial collapse.

 Every day, women and girls worldwide spend 200 million hours collecting water — an unfathomable loss of productive time, and often dangerous for girls.
-Bopoma Villages drills wells to provide communities with a local source of water for drinking, washing, and gardens, and trains local volunteers to manage and maintain them.
+Bopoma Villages drilled wells to provide communities with a local source of water for drinking, washing, and gardens.
+Local volunteers were trained to manage and maintain them.
+Each of these wells continues to produce a reliable source of water.